Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Bachelor of Science in Marketing XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior

 Experience: